UNDP-Data/geohub/documentation/docs/visualization/visualize_raster.md

 !!! note

     You can use a slider to roughly move it to the place which you disire to filter.
-Then, use `←` or `→` button in your keyboard to adjust the threshold precisely.
+Then, use `← (-)` or `→ (+)` butto, or manually input at textbox in your keyboard to adjust the threshold precisely.

+!!! warning

+    If you have changed layer minimum and maximum values from **Rescale** property, your rescale setting will be removed when new transform rule is applied.
+But you can still can change rescale after applying transforming rule.

 - The result after transforming